Siege of Malta (World War II): Italian air actions

 Air power was the method chosen to attack Malta.
-The Regia Aeronautica began the aerial bombardment of the island from airbases in Sicily.
+The Regia Aeronautica (Italian Air Force) began the aerial bombardment of the island from airbases in Sicily.
 On the first day, 55 Italian bombers and 21 fighters flew over Malta and dropped 142 bombs on the three airfields at Luqa, Hal Far and Ta Qali.
 Later, 10 Italian Savoia-Marchetti SM.79s and 20 Macchi C.200s flew over the island, with no air opposition.
 At the time of these first air raids, the defending fighters on Malta consisted of obsolete Gloster Sea Gladiators, in the Hal Far Fighter Flight.
 Ten Gladiators in crates for transit were assembled and as no more than three aircraft flew at once, were called 'Faith', 'Hope' and 'Charity'.
-The pilots were flying-boat and other fliers with no experience of fighter operations.
+The pilots were flying boat aircrew and other fliers with no experience of fighter operations.
 One Gladiator was shot down but the rest managed to shoot down several Italian aircraft.